SmartAdvisorOnline

 Streaming privacy dashboard illustration

-Updated: 24 March 2026 • Focus: AES vs ChaCha20, protocols, real‑world performance, attack surfaces
+Updated: 20 June 2026 • Focus: AES vs ChaCha20, protocols, real‑world performance

-Quick answer
+Short answer

 Modern VPNs mostly use AES‑GCM or ChaCha20‑Poly1305.
 AES is fastest on hardware‑accelerated CPUs; ChaCha20 often wins on mobile.
-Both are strong—the bigger risks are protocol settings, DNS leaks, and misconfiguration.
+Both are strong - the bigger risks are protocol settings, DNS leaks, and misconfiguration.

 Disclosure: We may earn affiliate commissions if you buy via our links.
 This helps fund testing.
 See Disclosure.